soobinrho/BeeMovr/DEVLOG.md

 Whereas our MVP had only one basic functionality, we're now adding an information console at the bottom to see all of the past honey yield prediction values the user clicked on.
 Previously, it was able to show only one value at a time.

-We're also building a `/watsonx` route where all datapoints that the user clicked can then be extrapolated using watsonx.ai and exported into graphs.
-When the user first loads the page, the browser will first send a request to our server to run the watsonx.ai code for the machine learning.
-The browser will then receive this data, and after that all modifications to the data and the graphs will be made client-side, so that we minimize duplicate API calls to both our server and watsonx.
-This will take us a few months, but we'll be able to complete the page layout with non-functional placeholders.
-After we finish building our backbone, the placeholders will be replaced with actual functional components.

 One of the judges at HackMIT gave us this really good feedback that it will be cool to show basic statistics that are useful for beekeepers.
 Before, we showed only the honey yield prediction value.
 Now, we'll also show basic but crucial stats, such as precipitation.